 In order to receive messages you will need to register your details.
 This information will enable us to send you messages relevant to the areas you live and work.
 Anyone can register, whether you live, work or travel into Leicester, Leicestershire and Rutland.
 Registration is free and simple to follow.

 Once you have registered you will receive messages via email unless you have specified otherwise.
 On some occasions it may be appropriate for messages to be sent via text messages or voicemail.

-- Learn more about Neighbourhood Link
+- Sign up to Neighbourhood Link

 - If you are already registered you can amend your details